openscope/openscope/documentation/airport-guides/rjtt.md

 SEKIYADO (SYE), VADAR, and ISOGO departures are not used for scheduled commercial flights.

+Note: Due to technical limitations in openScope, BRUCE transition of the ROVER departures are named AGRIS transitions instead.

 Departure runway assigned for flights are based on its flight direction.
 Below shows the assignment in different operation scenarios.

 |Airway or Waypoint       | North Wind Operation   | South Wind Operation 1 (RWY22/23 approaches in progress)   | South Wind Operation 2 (RWY16L/R approaches in progress between 0600UTC and 1000UTC)